KhronosGroup/NNEF-Docs/README.md

 # NNEF-Docs

-This repository (https://github.com/KhronosGroup/NNEF-Docs) is currently empty, and is used only to file issues about the NNEF Specification.
+This repository is currently empty, and is used only to file issues about the NNEF Specification hosted in the Khronos <a href="https://www.khronos.org/registry/NNEF/"> NNEF Registry</a>.

-The NNEF Specification is hosted in the Khronos <a href="https://www.khronos.org/registry/NNEF/"> NNEF Registry</a>, but this is simply a publication mechanism.
-Actual specification issues should be filed here in NNEF-Docs.
+Future versions of NNEF will be proposed and developed publicly in this repository.